DataDog/documentation/content/en/observability_pipelines/setup/archives.md

 * Edit the bucket name in the policy above to match your configuration.

-* Create an IAM user and attach the policy above to it, and create access credentials for it.
+* Create an IAM user and attach the policy above to it.
+Create access credentials for the IAM user.
 Save these credentials as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 [1]: https://aws.amazon.com/s3/pricing/
 {{% /tab %}}
 {{% tab "Terraform (AWS)" %}}
-The sample Terraform configuration includes a sink for sending logs to AWS S3 under a Datadog-rehydratable format.
-In order to use this configuration, you need to setup an IAM policy that allows the Workers to write to S3.
+The sample Terraform configuration that you download later includes a sink for sending logs to Amazon S3 under a Datadog-rehydratable format.
+To use this configuration, set up an IAM policy that allows the Workers to write to S3.

 * Go into your AWS console and create an S3 bucket to send your archives to.

   * Do not make your bucket publicly readable.
   * For US1, US3, and US5 sites, see [AWS Pricing][1] for inter-region data transfer fees and how cloud storage costs may be impacted.
-Consider creating your storage bucket in `us-east-1` to manage your inter-region data transfer fees.

 * Create a policy with the following permissions: